Dating of Atlantis based on lake levels on the Altiplano

 air photo pampa aullagas

-view of Pampa Aullagas from the rio Marquez
+Atlantis Pampa Aullagas rio Marquez

 Following on from Lake Tauca or Coipasa, successive wet and dry periods occurred with an extremely dry period from 4,000 – 3,000BC.